The century-old fight over an hour of daylight

 The Swiss government didn’t want to rock the boat, so it chose not to adopt Daylight Saving Time in 1916 in order to properly analyse the situation.
 Following a consultation procedure and a lengthy debate, cabinet definitively decided against it in March 1917.

-Wartime energy savings - but not in Switzerland
+artime energy savings - but not in Switzerland

 Switzerland’s neighbours adopted Daylight Saving Time in order to save energy during wartime, since coal grew scarce after the outbreak of the First World War.
 But in Switzerland, neither the interior ministry nor the cabinet saw potential for the same energy savings, since most electricity was produced with hydro power.
 What’s more, lawmakers feared that adopting Daylight Savings Time would hurt the home-grown water power sector.